fukionline/terminal-something/README.md

 # terminal-something
-something to learn rust with
+Something to show for learning Rust.